If you have questions about the adult ministries of Fox Valley Presbyterian Church, please contact Susan Strasser, Adult Ministries Committee Chair.

 Congregational Revitalization through Community Organizing

 Through our membership in the Fox River Valley Initiative we have access to training that will teach us how to build meaningful relationships and have purposeful conversations as we seek to love, grow, and serve together.
 We also have the opportunity to participate in events to educate ourselves and help make our community a better place.
-Contact Pastor Michelle to learn about the next FRVI actions or meetings.
+Contact Liz Holding to learn about the next FRVI actions or meetings.